 Self-care is especially needed if you’re trying to survive a divorce with a chronic illness.
 This also means not skipping your needed medications or doctor’s appointments.
 Remember, you’ll need your body after this divorce is over, so don’t neglect it now.

 And I can relate to feeling worried about what life may be like without health insurance.
 Definitely, discuss that with your lawyer, and find out what all of your options are before making any final decisions.
-Make sure you’re planning for the future, especially after divorce.
+Make sure you’re planning for the future, especially after a divorce.

-Ask for help.
-Or find your support system.
+Ask for help or find your support system.

 Create systems that assist you in life.